canjs/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-To test the __View__, we typically recommend testing the component like:
+To test the __View__, we typically recommend testing the component.
+The
+following, using [can-fixture], tests that the component can edit a
+todo's name.

 ```js
 test("<todo-list> can update todo name", function(done){